Hadebe-Sizwe1806/Consultation_Booking_App/README.md

 ## 📌 Project Overview

-The Student Consultation Management App enables students to securely authenticate, manage their profiles, and book consultations through a clean and intuitive interface.
+The Consultation Booking App enables students to securely authenticate, manage their profiles, and book consultations through a clean and intuitive interface.
 The application integrates Firebase for authentication and data storage while following **industry-standard security practices** to protect sensitive configuration.

 ---